tflori/orm/docs/index.md

   - annotations that makes it unreadable
   - big amount of queries or very slow queries when it comes to join across multiple tables

+- eloquent
+  - no single entry package (you need illuminate/this, that and database)
+  - complicated setup
+  - I **like** this very much in laravel - so not much to say here against it

 - propel/propel
   - still not stable 2.0-dev
   - even more heavy than doctrine